James Reid (actor): 2015–2016: Reid Alert, On The Wings of Love, This Time, and Till I Met You

 On 2 January 2015, Reid revealed that he will be releasing his second solo album within the year.
 It was reported that the album will include songs in collaboration with Canadian music producer Adam Hurstfield who has written and/or produced for artists such as Ashley Tisdale, Ne-Yo, Aly Michalka, Loverboy, Elise Estrada and many more.
 On 10 January, Reid's new music video for the song "Huwag Ka Nang Humirit", composed by Thyro Alfaro and Yumi Lacsamana, premiered on Viva's YouTube channel.
 After its release, the music video began trending on social media and went viral in less than a week.

 On 21 January 2015, the music video for the song entitled "Hanap Hanap" premiered in MTV Pinoy.
 The song is his fourth collaboration with Nadine Lustre after "No Erase", "Rocketeer" and "Bahala Na".
 It was also used as the theme song for his then upcoming movies with Lustre such as Diary Ng Panget, Talk Back You're Dead, and Para sa Hopeless Romantic.

 Reid's third EP Reid Alert was released on Valentine's Day of 2015 by Viva Records.
 It debuted at #2 in Philippine iTunes pop music album charts behind Taylor Swift's 1989.
 On 28 January 2016, he released "Randomantic", as the third single from Reid Alert.

 On 20 February 2016, Reid and his on-screen partner, Nadine Lustre, had their first major concert titled "JaDine In Love" at the Smart Araneta Coliseum.
 Due to the clamor of JaDine fans overseas, Reid and Lustre embarked on the "JaDine Love World Tour" presented by TFC in March.
 They visited Doha, Dubai, London and Milan.

-In June 2016, it was announced that Reid and Lustre will be making their small screen comeback through the series, Till I Met You, with JC Santos, Angel Aquino, Carmina Villaroel, and Zoren Legaspi.
+In June 2016, it was announced that Reid and Lustre will be making their small screen comeback through the series, Till I Met You, with JC Santos, Angel Aquino, Carmina Villarroel, and Zoren Legaspi.

-2017—2019: Careless Records and focus on music career
+2017–2019: Careless and focus on music career

-In March 2017, it was confirmed that Reid's first studio album is entitled Palm Dreams.
+In March 2017, Reid announced first studio album Palm Dreams.
 Reid stated that he wrote all the tracks in the album alongside rapper and music producer, Paulo Tiongson.
 On 16 June 2017, Reid released "Cool Down" as the album's lead single.
 The album was released on 8 July 2017 and marked the foundation of Reid's own independent record label, Careless.
 Palm Dreams spawned two more singles; "Turning Up" and "The Life".

 In March 2018, Reid and Lustre made their big screen comeback with the Antoinette Jadaone film Never Not Love You.
-His performance in the film garnered him his second nomination for Outstanding Achievement By An Actor In a Leading Role at the 67th FAMAS Awards.
+His performance in the film garnered him his second nomination for Outstanding Achievement by an Actor In a Leading Role at the 67th FAMAS Awards.